Gokay1904/Gokay1904/README.md

 🔸I chose ___C#___ and started developing in Visual Studio on one hand and Unity engine on the other.

 🔸I have done many unfinished game projects.
-The minigame I completed the first development was in 2019.
+The first minigame project I completed was in 2019.

 🔸I gained basic knowledge about html and css.

-🧔‍At the age of 20, in 2021, I joined my university's game developers community and did my first teamwork in __48-hour gamejams.__
+🧔‍At the age of 20, in 2021, I joined my university's game developers community and made my first teamwork in __48-hour gamejams.__
 ---

 🔸I learned basics of ___Fortran___ and ___Python___ through my courses at university